 If you’re looking to build up your credit profile while earning cash back, the Capital One QuicksilverOne is a good choice.
-Unlike many other cash-back rewards credit cards, the Capital One QuicksilverOne doesn’t require excellent credit.
-The 1.5% cash-back rate isn’t too far from what many premium-level rewards cards are currently offering.
-And in addition, Capital One offers a program called Credit Steps that offers you a higher credit limit after you make five sequential on-time payments.
+Unlike many other cash-back rewards credit cards, the Capital One QuicksilverOne doesn’t require good to excellent credit.
+The 1.5% cash-back rate is comparable to rates many cash-back rewards cards offer.
+Plus, if you consistently make on-time payments, Capital One may automatically boost your credit limit after your first six months.

 Available to people with average credit